Ian Blackford: Personal life

-Blackford is married to Ann Yeoman.
+Blackford was married to Ann Yeoman.
+Blackford and Yeoman separated in 2023 after Blackford began a relationship with Kim Lyons, a married woman who he has known since childhood.
 He is a supporter of Hibernian F.C.

 Blackford is a member of the Free Church of Scotland, but has had some disagreements with them by voting for abortion rights and same-sex marriage.